nemitha2005/NemAI/README.md

 ---

 Thank you for checking out NemAI-beta!
-I hope you enjoy chatting with our AI as much as I enjoyed building it.
+I hope you enjoy chatting with my AI as much as I enjoyed building it.